willwpearson/identity.optim.boo/README.md

 This project is setup using a default template from Duende, and configured to accept the Next.js client running on optim.boo.

+It is hosted on Fly.io, with DNS configured using Cloudflare.

 ## Setup the Default Template

 Here are the steps followed to set up the default template: